 Let me repeat that: I didn’t realize that I was so good at hiding it.

 Was my mother “brave”?
 You bet your ass she was.
 But, she was also always uncomfortable.
-Why did she have to get out of bed in the wee hours of the morning to spoon food on my father’s plate while he masticated with his mouth open, the food churning inside like laundry in a washing machine, while he read and grunted and never said thank you?
+Why did she have to get out of bed in the wee hours of the morning to spoon food on my father’s plate, each bite churning inside his mouth like laundry in a washing machine?
 Because it was never even in question.

 Why did I break my routine and wash the mattress cover and duvet?
 Because I was trained from an early age that everyone else’s comfort is more important than mine.
 I was taught not to express my needs, such as hunger, downtime, help with schoolwork, because that was complaining, that was being ungracious.

-There is a BIG difference between the #MeToo movement and my marriage.
-Adrian is not violent or coercive or manipulative or aggressive in any way.
+Adrian is not coercive or manipulative in any way.
 He is kind, compassionate, encouraging, and independent.
-He does not expect me to do his laundry or serve him food, let alone have sex when I don’t want to with the threat of brutality or duty or intolerably painful blue balls hanging over me like a guillotine.
+He does not expect me to do his laundry or serve him food.
+There is no sense of duty hanging over me like a guillotine.
 And when I do the cleaning and the cooking, he always says “thank you” and/or “I love you” and/or “I appreciate you”.

 So why was I still making myself uncomfortable?
 I thought about this for about a week.
 Why do I say, “okay” all the time, when what I am feeling is “uh-huh, no way”?